 Speaking of repentance and remission of sins at the 2020 Mission Leadership Seminar, Elder David A. Bednar, a member of the Quorum of the Twelve Apostles, cited the first recorded words spoken to by John the Baptist and Jesus Christ in the New Testament

 In Matthew 3:2, John the Baptist proclaimed, “Repent ye: for the kingdom of heaven is at hand.”
-And in verse 17 of the next chapter, Jesus begins to preach with nearly the identical line, “Repent; for the kingdom of heaven is at hand.”
+And in verse 17 of the next chapter, Jesus began to preach with nearly the identical decree, “Repent; for the kingdom of heaven is at hand.”

 Said Elder Bednar: “Please notice that the first word spoken by John as recorded in the New Testament is repent. … Again, notice that repent is the first recorded word of the Savior’s public ministry.”